 Finding a new job is always exciting, but that excitement can turn to anxiety and concern if the company begins the layoff process in your department.
 If this happens to you, looking for a more secure position is warranted.

 10. You were laid off or fired.

 If you were fired from your last position, be honest about that fact.
-If you truly made a mistake that led to that decision, be clear with your potential new employer that you have learned from your mistake and show them how you plan to never repeat it.
-If you were laid off for circumstances beyond your control, such as a company restructuring, or downsizing, be honest and open about that as well.
+If you truly made a mistake that led to that decision, be clear with the potential new employer that you have learned from your mistake and show them how you plan never to repeat it.
+If you were laid off for circumstances beyond your control, such as a company restructuring, be honest and open about that as well.

 The above-listed reasons are all legitimate reasons for why you would have left or would want to leave your previous role.
 Now, it’s time to move forward and look towards the next opportunity.

 Reach out to our recruiting consultants for job-hunting assistance here.